control-owl/control-owl.github.io/_drafts/2025-06-19-executable-hunt.md

 ## 2025-07-22

-I made a huge progress yesterady late.
-I am now left to build librsvg and libadwaita.
+I made huge progress yesterday evening.
+Now, I just have to build librsvg and libadwaita.

-I think I will get librsvg in few more tries.
-Debugging code is now geting extreme hard.
-Every change which I do in my code, will take one hour to compile and show me an error.
+I think I will get librsvg in a few more tries.
+Debugging the code is getting extremely difficult.
+Every change I make to my code takes an hour to compile and show an error.

-I have to wait as of now, one hour to see if my code os ok or not.
-And I am only compiling libraries.
-I never even get to part to compile my own program because I now need to compile 40 librairies in order to compile my app.
+For now, I have to wait an hour to see if my code is okay.
+And I'm only compiling libraries.
+I never even get to the point of compiling my own program because I now need to compile 40 libraries in order to compile my app.

-HitHub action's output is so long that in one moment it stops showing new messages and I have to wait until fail happens to see full log in raw.
-Fuck, the log file is 11.4 MB big and it has 78400 lines of output. hahahahahahahahaha.
-I am so amaized with my own stupidity.
-I really can not beleve in this:
+GitHub's output is so long that it stops showing new messages at one point, and I have to wait for an error to occur to see the full log in raw.
+The log file is 11.4 MB and has 78,400 lines of output!
+I am amazed by my own stupidity.
+I really cannot believe this.

 ![Last build](/assets/article_images/2025-06-19-executable-hunt/output.png)

 Fuck me sideways, this shit took a little bit more then a month. (and still not done)

-If you think this was hard, no, master private keys was even harder for me but I did it in few months!
+If you think this was hard, mastering private keys was even harder for me, but I did it in a few months!

 # I just realized that I compiled libadwaita and now only librsvg is left!!!!!!!!

 ## 2025-07-27

-Everybody is at sleep, I made a small progress and big degress.
+Everyone is asleep.
+I made some progress, but also took a big step back.

-I am back to beginning.
-I had to divide my Dockerfile in many steps since debugging is hard since I have to wait for one hour to see an error.
+I'm back to square one.
+Since debugging is difficult because I have to wait an hour to see an error, I had to divide my Dockerfile into many steps.

-Now I build one step and if next one fails than I start from there and not from the beginning.
+Now, I build one step at a time.
+If the next step fails, I start from there and not from the beginning.

-I am almost done with depandencies.
+I am almost done with dependencies.
 When will I start compiling my app?

 ```Dockerfile
 FROM rust:alpine AS base_system